xeyownt/mwfentt/README.md

 FenTT is a MediaWiki extension that renders high quality chess diagrams described in FEN using only TrueType fonts and CSS style.

+Visit [FenTT test page on WikiTest](https://wikitest.immie.org/wiki/FenTT) for examples and trying the extension by yourself.

 ## Usage

 Usage instructions are contained in the package.
 To view it,